-An atmosphere is a sheet of gases that surround a material body or a planet.
-It is controlled by the gravity of that body.
+An atmosphere is a blanket of gases that surrounds Earth.
+It is held near the surface of the planet by Earth’s gravitational attraction.
 Argon, oxygen and nitrogen from the three main constitutions of the atmosphere.

 About 80% of the mass of earth’s atmosphere is contained below 10 km altitude.
 The atmosphere of earth is mostly composed of many gases including nitrogen, oxygen, carbon dioxide.
 This helps protect living organisms from genetic damage by solar ultraviolet radiation, solar wind and cosmic rays.